Election-Tech-Initiative/electionguard/README.md

 ### Documentation

 This repository is a living document to help everyone interact with ElectionGuard.
 The [official ElectionGuard site][election-guard-official-page] is built using the `/docs` folder and [mkdocs][mkdocs-official-site] with [mkdocs-material][material-mkdocs].
-Ensure you have the python 3.8 or newer installed and run `make` to install the dependencies and start the site.
+Ensure you have the Python 3.8 or newer installed and run `make` to install the dependencies and start the site.

 ### Python

-A core component of ElectionGuard implemented in python which includes ballot encryption, decryption, key generation, and tallying.
+A core component of ElectionGuard implemented in Python which includes ballot encryption, decryption, key generation, and tallying.

 [📁 Source][election-guard-python-source] |
 [📦 Package][election-guard-python-package] |